joheras/IJ-OpenCV/README.md

 There are several benefits provided by the communication of ImageJ/Fiji and OpenCV.
 From the ImageJ/Fiji perspective, this tool is enhanced with several computer vision and machine learning algorithms, avoiding the re-implementation of methods and the connection with several external libraries.
 From the OpenCV point of view, this library is improved with a simple-to-use GUI and with the functionality to manage regions of interest.

+IJ-OpenCV is free to use and licensed under the license GNU GPL 3.0.

 Download
 ---------------